 See our full guide to getting around Los Angeles without a Car

 If you do just go for the car, which is not the cheapest but definitely the most convenient you then have the problem of PARKING!
 Parking is a pain in L.A, to say the least!
-It is not for the lack of spaces.
+It is not for the lack of space.
 L.A has HUGE parking lots and millions of spaces it is just damn expensive.

 Street Parking is complicated and expensive for long stays and unless you are very sure of the rules could mean you get towed.
 The best bet is to head to one of the large parking lots and park there.
 However, this is often expensive.
-On top of this even big attractions such as Disneyland and Universal still charge for parking on top of the entry fee and even your hotel may charge up to $60 a day!
+On top of this even big attractions such as Disneyland and Universal still, charge for parking on top of the entry fee and even your hotel may charge up to $60 a day!

 It’s a bit of a nightmare really.
 We go into more detail here about L.A’s parking.

 There are many attractions, sights, and things to do in Los Angeles that do not cost a penny.
 The Huge sprawling metropolis provides a wealth of landmarks, sights, and world-renowned sightseeing locations all completely free.
 There is so much to do we have a full guide on all of L.A’s best free attractions right here.

 There is a huge variety of free attractions from Stunning BEaches, amazing landmarks, Celebs galore, and even a few fantastic Museums that are free to the public.
 It is quite possible to Visit L.A. and not spend a penny on things to do.
 However, we do recommend visiting a few of the BEST paid attractions and supplement those with free things.